chevah/geck/docs/product/sales.rst

 Sending out demo session details
 --------------------------------

-* Session is held in the first 10 minutes.
-After that it may be rescheduled.
+* Wait for people to join in the first 10 minutes.
+If there are no-shows, the session can be dropped and rescheduled.

-* Phone bridge is recommended, if not, use a VOIP headset.

 Marketing / Promotional Materials
 =================================

-Promotions and marketing materials are mainly located in the main website.

-It should be as generic and non-technical as possible with links to the Documentation for more in-depth / technical information.

-To save materials, or to obtain past materials, the `chevah/design` repository is available.
+To save materials, or to obtain past materials, the `design repo <https://github.com/chevah/design>`_ is available.
-Please ask the team for access to the repository.

 Announcing a new release to the email list